pinohu/DYNASTY/empire-bible/volume-ii-legal-fiduciary/book-3-business-entities/chapter-8-pnr-holdings-complex.md

 - Document changes
 - Communicate updates

-**[Your Organization] Rates**: Set rates at 8-12% of revenue, reviewed annually, with market comparisons and cost analysis.
+**OHU-PNR Rates**: Set rates at 8-12% of revenue, reviewed annually, with market comparisons and cost analysis.

 #### Documentation